-Of particular importance to the Transparency Act is the certification of human rights in section.
+Speira's sites in Grevenbroich, Hamburg, Rheinwerk, Karmoy and Holmestrand is part of the ASI Performance Standard and of particular importance to the Transparency Act is the certification of human rights in section.
 9, employee rights in section.
 10 and HSE in section 11.
 11. Under section.
 9.1b on Human Rights Due Diligence (process), ASI has commented on the following:

-The Entity has conducted an extensive Human Rights risk mapping in cooperation with the Danish Institute for Human Rights on the entirety of its supply chain, including, its business partners and sub-Contractors, detailed by country and site, with a focus on the upstream and downstream value chain.
+The Entity has conducted an extensive Human Rights risk mapping in cooperation with the Danish Institute for Human Rights on the entirety of its supply chain, including, its business partners and sub-contractors, detailed by country and site, with a focus on the upstream and downstream value chain.

-The work on human rights and decent working conditions is deeply rooted in the organization, and the board oversees the work.
-Speira conducts continuous reviews of all suppliers based on a coherent ESG system.
+The work on human rights and decent working conditions is deeply rooted in the organization, and the Board oversees the work.
+Speira conducts continuous reviews of all suppliers based on a coherent sustainability approach.
 This means that Speira's mapping extends far beyond the obligations under the Transparency Act.
 Among other things, the environmental footprint is also mapped.